Ezhkin-Kot/dotfiles/README.md

 ```

 ## Installed Packages
+- Ghostty - the best terminal emulator in my opinion.
 - iTerm - a full featured terminal emulation program for MacOS.
 - `oh-my-zsh` – framework for managing Zsh configuration.
+- `zsh-vi-mode` - adds vim motions to your Zsh command line.
 - `zsh-autosuggestions` – suggests commands as you type, based on your history.
 - `zsh-syntax-highlighting` – adds syntax highlighting to your Zsh command line.
 - `powerlevel10k` – a beautiful zsh theme configurator.